 Joseph holds a lanten over Mary and baby Jesus.

-Jesus as a boy with the leaned in the temple.
+Jesus as a boy with the learned in the temple.

 Jesus preaches to the crowd and feeds them with 5 loaves and 2 fish.